yogeswarl/Javascript-Simply/README.md

 # Javascript-Simply
-random Javascript to showoff skills
+ simple Javascript programs that were a done to understand the depth of this language.